MS in Special Education - Pre-Service (Teaching Students with Mild to Moderate Disabilities)

 Transferring courses into the degree: Non-matriculated students may take two graduate-level courses (six credit hours) that they pass with a grade of 'B' or better prior to applying.
 Students may enroll in up to two graduate-level courses for the semester in which they apply (six graduate credit hours).
 A possible total of twelve graduate-level credits may be completed before matriculating in the program.
 Only courses taken within five years of application will be considered.
 Transfer credits are evaluated during the admissions process, so syllabi and course description of courses for transfer credit requests should accompany the application.
 If an applicant has questions on whether courses will transfer into a program or not, s/he should discuss the credit transfer with the Program Faculty.

-Transferring to a different concentration after matriculation: A candidate must apply to the new concentration using a Re-Application form with a processing fee of $15.
+Transferring to a different concentration after matriculation: A candidate must apply to the new concentration using a Re-Application form.
 The application and supporting materials are sent to the Office of Graduate Admissions.
 The application will be reviewed by faculty for approval.